-Software Staff - any employee or contractor that defines, contributes to or has responsibility for preparing Supplied Software.
+"Software Staff" - any organization employee or contractor that defines, contributes to or has responsibility for preparing Supplied Software.
 Depending on the organization, that may include (but is not limited to) software developers, release engineers, quality engineers, product marketing and product management.

-SPDX or Software Package Data Exchange - the format standard created by the SPDX Working Group for exchanging license and copyright information for a given software package.
+"SPDX" or Software Package Data Exchange - the format standard created by the Linux Foundation's SPDX (Software Package Exchange) Working Group for exchanging license and copyright information for a given software package.
 A description of the SPDX specification can be found at www.spdx.org.

-Supplied Software - software that an organization delivers to third parties (e.g., other organizations or individuals).
+"Supplied Software" - software that an organization delivers distributes to third parties (e.g., other organizations or individuals).

-Verification Materials - evidence that must exist in order for a given requirement to be considered satisfied.
+"Verification Materials" - evidence that must exist in order formaterials that demonstrate that requirement to be considered is satisfied.